Fraud Blocker

 How does EMDR therapy work?

+EMDR works with the brain’s adaptive information processing system.
 When a traumatic memory is triggered, it can activate intense emotional and physical responses.
-EMDR helps rewire how the brain stores and responds to that memory by:
+EMDR helps change how the brain stores and responds to that memory by:

 • Identifying the disturbing memory

-• Activating bilateral stimulation (e.g., eye movements)
+• Activating bilateral stimulation (for example, eye movements)

 • Associating new, adaptive thoughts with the memory